POP303U/kickstart-nvim/README.md

 + 'C-e': Close snippets
 + 'CR': Confirm current completion

-### vim-tmux-navigator
-+ 'C'h: Move to left buffer
-+ 'C'j: Move to the buffer above
-+ 'C'k: Move to the buffer below
-+ 'C'l: Move to right buffer

 ### lsp-zero
 + 'gd': Jumps to problems or diagnostics in code
 + 'K': Get info about a variable, function etc.